The Conceptual Revolution

 This is not for lack of expertise; the physicists have a very keen grasp on physical reality.
 It is the reality one actually encounters, which is not quite the same thing, that they have lost their hold on.
 In truth no one ever had it.
 It is a new discovery of considerable significance.
 Unexpectedly, this has major implications for everyday life.

 The Current Paradigm

 One hundred years ago the fundamentals of the new physics were discovered.
 The growth of new technologies went into top gear, culminating in the current information age.
 But the science still cannot determine exactly what reality is.
 In September 2012, New Scientist magazine published a special issue What is Reality?.
 The answer is we still do not know.
 It is not clear how exactly reality is defined, and how it actually works.
-This is the everyday meaning of the measurement problem, the longstanding puzzle of the collapse dynamics.
+This is the technical issue in quantum theory encapsulated in the well-known ‘measurement problem.

 In relativity the great paradoxes are the passage of time, and the Now, meaning the present moment.
 These issues are seldom addressed but they remain stubborn issues that appear to show that the science is incomplete.
 It is generally assumed these unresolved problems mean that the new physics needs more work, or that a further discovery will reveal the resolution of the paradoxes.
 In fact, however, the solutions to all these issues have already been discovered, it is just we have not been able to recognise them.
 It is all too alien.
 In other words, it is too far removed from the current paradigm, the well-established and generally-accepted scientific worldview.